Coastal glazing

 Given the precise nature of these needs, three materials stand out as notably effective in marine grade framing.

-In marine environments, aluminium’s inherent durability and ease of maintenance make it the first choice for a framing material.
+In marine environments, aluminum’s inherent durability and ease of maintenance make it the first choice for a framing material.

-To achieve a long-lasting finish and ensure the full protection of the aluminium frame’s base against saltwater corrosion, aluminium frames undergo a strengthening process referred to as ‘anodising’.
+To achieve a long-lasting finish and ensure the full protection of the aluminum frame’s base againstsaltwater corrosion, aluminum frames undergo a strengthening process referred to as ‘anodizing’.

-Anodization is accomplished by inducing the accumulation of oxygen on the aluminium surface, initiating a chemical reaction that results in the formation of a layer of aluminium oxide bonded to the metal frame.
+Anodization is accomplished by inducing the accumulation of oxygen on the aluminum surface, initiating a chemical reaction that results in the formation of a layer of aluminum oxide bonded to the metal frame.

 This treatment is then followed by the application of a marine grade polyester powder coating for maximum protection.

 Such PPC coatings are usually recommended to be 50 microns thick.
-To this end, all aluminium framing from IQ Glass has a PPC thickness of 60 microns as standard.
+To this end, all aluminum framing from IQ Glass has a PPC thickness of 60 microns as standard.

 As IQ have extensive experience in sizeable coastal projects, we always adhere to this two-part finishing process for all our marine grade glazing systems.